Course Outline

 Format:

-As students need to use UniSC statistical software, the test will only be available during the scheduled tutorial times and students must attend their allocated tutorial in order to sit the test.
-The full tutorial time (110 minutes) will be allowed for completion of the test.
+As students need to use UniSC statistical software, the test will only be available during the scheduled tutorial times (110 minutes) and students must attend their allocated tutorial in order to sit the test.
 The test will be open-book/lecture notes.

 Criteria: